hidekazunasu/hidekazunasu/README.md

 - 🌱 I’m currently learning C#,TypeScript, Rust, and TDD.
 - I am studying coding tests on LeetCode to improve my coding skills.
 - I'm interested in AWS and other cloud services.
+- I'm considering migrating our version control system to Git.
-- "I'm considering migrating to Git as a version control system.
+- Additionally, I'd like to manage our software documentation as text data and version control it alongside our source code.
 - And,i'm also interested in system operation using Docker."
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 😄 Pronouns: